 - Local or online setup for your convenience

-- Easy transfer of site between staging and live environments
+- Easy transfer of site between staging area and live environments

 Whether your team works together to create WordPress sites for clients, or you just want to test some things out on your own website, creating, developing, and managing a staging environment with WP Engine’s staging environment is super simple.

-6. Free access to Genesis Framework and over 35+ premium themes
+6. Free access to Genesis WordPress Framework and over 35+ premium themes

 This is one monster deal if you ask me.

-WP Engine recently acquired StudioPress and all customers get access to the Genesis Framework and 35 premium StudioPress WordPress themes are included in their Startup, Growth, Scale, Premium, and Enterprise plan subscriptions.
+WP Engine recently acquired StudioPress and all customers get access to the Genesis and 35 premium StudioPress WordPress themes, WP Engine includes this in their Startup, Growth, Scale, Premium, and Enterprise plan subscriptions.

 StudioPress themes, powered by the Genesis Framework, make it easy for WP Engine customers to quickly create beautiful, professional WordPress sites.
-All themes are search-engine-optimized, fast loading with locked down security features (I know, because this site is built on the Genesis Framework).
+All themes are search-engine-optimized, fast loading with locked-down security features (I know because this site is built on the Genesis theme framework).